Part Five: The Red Keep

 Red Dungeons

 The Red Dungeon is the oldest structure still serving its original purpose.
-Constructed to imprison Covenant-breakers, magical protections were laid down by the Sovereign Sage Maltavoris.
+Constructed to imprison Covenant-breakers, magical protections were laid down by the Sovereign Sage.
 Over time these cells have held innocents, prisoners, experiments, and monsters of all kinds.
 Of the thirteen cells, only three retain their magical power.
 One of the three contains the kobold’s prized black pudding.

 Read the following when entering: